noec764/erpnext/docs/dooks/collaboration/articles/adding-file-as-a-attachment.md

 `For hosted users, limit of 5 MB is applied on file size.`

 To ensure there are not many files attached to a document, which can affect your accounts performance, you can set limit as how many files can be attached to a particular document.
-Click [here](/dooks/customize-dooks/articles/increase-max-attachments.md) to learn more about it.
+Click [here](/dokie/customize-dokie/articles/increase-max-attachments.md) to learn more about it.

 ####File Manager

-Check following link to learn how files are managed in Dooks.
+Check following link to learn how files are managed in Dokie.

 <iframe width="660" height="371" src="https://www.youtube.com/embed/4-osLW3E_Rk" frameborder="0" allowfullscreen></iframe>